sailee2781/obstacle_detection_recognition-/README.md

 You can use any image you want after the `--image` argument.
 Make sure you give the right path.

-Press **q** to quit the window of the image showing object detection

-Feel free to star ⭐ this repo if you find this useful and visit my [YouTube](https://www.youtube.com/channel/UCaOiKrS-R1Nuya0pxjQ68fA) channel if you have time.

 Thanks!

 "# traffic_sign_detection-"